gridsome/gridsome.org/docs/assets-scripts.md

 }
 ```

-## Using external script with Gridsome that does not support Server Side Rendering
+## Without SSR support
 While `gridsome build` gridsome uses server side rendering to create a fully rendered page.
-So if your vue component does not support SSR or your external library like `jquery` changes the dom element it won't be rendered properly.
+So if your Vue component does not support SSR or your external library like `jquery` changes the dom element it won't be rendered properly.
 For these type of component we suggest you to bind the component inside `<ClientOnly></ClientOnly>` tag and import library inside vue's `mounted()` function.
 For Example to use `Vue-carousel` that does not yet support SSR you can do the following
 ```javascript
 <template>